Hopkins Memorial Forest

 About Hopkins Memorial Forest

 This is the primary trailhead for Hopkins Memorial Forest, a 2600-acre hiking area managed by Williams College.
 Leaving the parking lot, visitors will see the Rosenburg Center—which has bathrooms and information about the forest—along with a small garden.
-Then, visitors will find the Lower Loop Trail.
+Then, visitors will find the Lower Loop Trail, a 3-mile loop.
+Additionally, the Fore Glen Brook Trail runs for 0.5 miles.

 Going counterclockwise on the loop, visitors will gradually climb through a Western Massachusetts forest ecosystem.
 On the left side of the pathway, the trail passes the sugar shack that makes Hopkins Forest's fresh maple syrup.